GENDER AND AGE DIVISION POLICY

 All tour members are expected to display proper golf etiquette and knowledge of the rules of golf at all times during tournament play.
 Appropriate behavior at all host facilities and lodging sites is required.

-- Required dress at the golf course: Hats/visors must be worn with brim forward.
+(1) Required dress at the golf course: Hats/visors must be worn with brim forward.
 Collared shirts or mock turtlenecks (host golf course permitting) must be worn and tucked-in at all times.
-Women’s fashion shirts without collars must have long sleeves.
-Women’s fashion shirts must not rise above the belt line at anytime during the golf swing.
-Women’s shorts must be no more than five inches above the knee or the inseam of the shorts must measure at least five inches.
+Fashion shirts without collars must have sleeves.
+Any sleeveless shirt must have a collar.
+Shirts must not rise above the belt line at anytime during the golf swing.
+Shorts must be no more than five inches above the knee or the inseam of the shorts must measure at least five inches.
 All TJGT events require players to wear Soft Spike golf shoes or other golf course appropriate footwear.